MicrosoftDocs/dynamics-365-customer-engagement/ce/mobile-app/support-phones-tablets.md

 ### FAQs about supported languages

-1. Are there limitations if Dynamics 365 mobile app is used with one of the supported languages? </br> No, there is no limitations.
+1. Are there limitations if Dynamics 365 mobile app is used with one of the supported languages? </br> No, there are no limitations.
-2. Is there additional requirements for customizations? </br> No, there isn't anything additional for customizations.
+2. Are there extra requirements for customizations? </br> No, there aren't extra requirements.
-3. How does the translations work? </br> The translation takes place in Unified Interface and is natively used in the Dynamics 365 mobile app.
+3. How do the translations work? </br> The translation takes place in Unified Interface and is natively used in the Dynamics 365 mobile app.

 ### See also